F5Networks/f5-google-gdm-templates/README.md

     - <a href="https://github.com/F5Networks/f5-google-gdm-templates/tree/master/supported/failover/same-net/via-api/3nic/existing-stack/payg">**Hourly**</a>, which uses pay-as-you-go hourly billing
     - <a href="https://github.com/F5Networks/f5-google-gdm-templates/tree/master/supported/failover/same-net/via-api/3nic/existing-stack/byol">**BYOL**</a> (bring your own license), which allows you to use an existing BIG-IP license.

-- *Production stack*</a> template, which does not include a public IP address (see README file for details)
-    - <a href="https://github.com/F5Networks/f5-google-gdm-templates/tree/master/supported/failover/same-net/via-api/3nic/production-stack/payg">**Hourly**</a>, which uses pay-as-you-go hourly billing
-    - <a href="https://github.com/F5Networks/f5-google-gdm-templates/tree/master/supported/failover/same-net/via-api/3nic/production-stack/byol">**BYOL**</a> (bring your own license), which allows you to use an existing BIG-IP license.

 **Clustered BIG-IP VE: Failover via LB - 3 NICs**
 - *Existing Stack* which includes an external IP address (typical)